 Does the band offer housing?

 Housing during the retreat portion of FTP is provided.
-In addition, the Band has a dormitory-like private house called Tellefsen Hall which houses 44 bandsmen throughout the year.
-The cost of living at Tellefsen Hall is significantly cheaper than living at the University Residence Halls, and includes food (with an open kitchen), utilities (electricity, water, and garbage), and a high-speed internet connection.
+In addition, the Band has a dorm-like private house called Tellefsen Hall which houses 44 bandsmen throughout the year.
+The cost of living at Tellefsen Hall is significantly cheaper than living at the University Residence Halls, and includes food (with a professional chef and open kitchen), utilities (electricity, water, and garbage), and high-speed internet connection.